TomMaullin/LMMPaper/results/README.md

 This folder contains 4 Python notebooks.
 These notebooks detail how the code used in this repository may be used to run;

  - `ParameterEstimationSimulations.ipynb`: The parameter estimation simulations.
- - `TStatisticSimulations.ipynb`: The T statistic simulations.
+ - `TStatisticSimulations.ipynb`: The T-statistic simulations.
  - `SATsExample.ipynb`: The SAT score example.
  - `TwinsExample.ipynb`: The twin study example.